jonathanw82/HydroBigTent/README.md

 ## Bugs & ongoing fixes
 * The rotary encoder can be laggy and need quite a few revolutions to get get to where the user needs to be in the menu.
-* The water temp sensors are cheap and there output is erratic this can cause the heater pad relays to chatter if the target temperature is close.
-To get around this I have added if statments to look to see if the temperature being read is equal to -127 (-127 meaning no output) in future releases I will get better quality sensors.
+* The water temp sensors are cheap and their output is erratic this can cause the heater pad relays to chatter if the target temperature is close.
+To get around this I have added if statements to look to see if the temperature being read is equal to -127 (-127 meaning no output) in future releases I will get better quality sensors.

 ### Credits:
-I would like to thank my friend Cersnic Tebor for his help with this project.
+I would like to thank my friend Cersnic Tibor for his help with this project.

 The ideas for the menu system came from here http://educ8s.tv/arduino-rotary-encoder-menu/